 - Halifax has quite a few local specialty health food stores.
 Pete's Fine Foods is a local grocery store with locations in Bedford (attached to Sunnyside Mall) and downtown Halifax.
 The location downtown has a large cruelty-free beauty section and carries some specialty items like Tofutti, Daiya, vegan jello, Gardein, Field Roast and other such products.
 Bedford has much of the same but the selection of vegan items is smaller, particularly the freezer area.
 Both locations have vegan-friendly sushi and a juice bar that offers vegan smoothies.
 Downtown also has a small cafe called Pete's Gluten-free Eatery which has vegan baked goods (muffins and cupcakes are vegan when they have a brown wrapper, white are non-vegan) wraps and soups.
 And yes, it is also all gluten-free.
 They also have soy and almond milk for drinks and agave for sweetening.

 - Other health food stores include: Healthy Selection (located in Bedford), The Healthy Bug (carries vitamins, supplements, cruelty-free beauty products, vegan cereals, gum, Dandies marshmallows, Coconut Bliss, protein bars and more), Super Natural Health Products (located in Humani-T cafe on Young Street) carries supplements, vitamins, cruelty-free beauty products and more) Nature's Cove located on the Bedford Hwy in Halifax offers Daiya, veggie burgers and many other specialty foods.
-Organic Earth Market located on Quinpool is large natural grocery store with vegan specialty products.
-Mariposa Natural Market located in Upper Tantallon offers organic and specialty foods.
+Organic Earth Market located on Quinpool is a large natural grocery store with vegan specialty products that you won't find anywhere else locally.
 Also has a cafe attached that offers smoothies and quick meals and treats with vegan options.
 OHealthy Market sells natural foods and products in Dartmouth, including products from In The Raw.